bwplotka/unity-grpc/README.md

 You need to manually implement that for each method in your proto service!

-For unary calls you can switch `this.invoker.AsyncServerStreamingCall` for just `this.BlockingUnaryCall` if you don't want to play with async code. (:
+For unary calls you can switch `this.invoker.AsyncServerStreamingCall` for just `this.BlockingUnaryCall` if you don't want to play with async code. (: If you wish to deal with concurrency just use `this.invoker.AsyncUnaryCall`.

-After copying this example csharp_client you should immediately see errors like:
+After copying the example `csharp_client` directory you should immediately see errors like:
 ```
 Assets/csharp-client/Model/Greeter.cs(6,12): error CS0400: The type or namespace name `Google' could not be found in the global namespace (are you missing an assembly reference?)
 ```